Fraud and Security

 We are also aware of similar attempts using differing solicitor names, including Stephen Clifford, using the same approach for identity theft.

-If you are ever unsure as to whether the Slater and Gordon correspondence you have received is legitimate, please to verify the details provided.
+If you are ever unsure as to whether the Slater and Gordon correspondence you have received is legitimate, please contact us to verify the details provided.
 Remember to use the contact details on our website, rather than those provided by the sender, so you can be sure you are speaking to us.

 Common examples of fraudulent activity